seungminl1998/ThesisPRJ/2022 July/README.md

 - The $_SESSION['accessToken'] will contain the access code of the authenticated user.
 - The $_SESSION['pageID'] will contain the page ID of the authenticated user.

 After getting all those values, we continue to the Facebook OAUTH to get the permissions and all the necessary extra data.
+As it can be seen in the code, the header will only change when the username and password exists inside the database.